maryamnazarloo/PHLA_SiNet/README.md

 ## Abstract

 The Human Leukocyte Antigen (HLA) system is crucial in the immune response, presenting peptides to T cells to distinguish between self and non-self.
-This study introduces PHLA-SiNet pipeline, a novel computational approach to predict peptide-HLA (PHLA) interactions, using the diversity and specificity of HLA molecules.
+This study introduces the PHLA-SiNet pipeline, a novel computational approach to predict peptide-HLA (PHLA) interactions, using the diversity and specificity of HLA molecules.
 We propose an information content-based feature for HLAs, derived from their associated peptides, and utilize ESM embeddings to represent peptides.
 By employing a Siamese Neural Network (SNN), we predict PHLA interactions, addressing limitations of existing models that rely on HLA names or sequences.
 Our pipeline enhances prediction accuracy by including a new biological feature for HLA molecules based on binding and non-binding peptides.
 Additionally, we overcome constraints of models restricted to peptides length by employing a large language model for flexible peptide representation.
 This approach demonstrates improved performance in predicting PHLA interactions, offering a strong tool for advancing cancer immunotherapy and other HLA-related research.

 ## Features